sandersbrad/Grounded/README.md

 - [ ] Search for properties by price

+##Where I left off

+Passing the current user e-mail and id to backbone Making it possible to follow properties

 ##To-dos
 A list of quick implementations if time is permitting

 - [ ] Validate email with regex
 - [ ] Validate US address
+- [ ] Add units to address if needed (propertylistitem, propertyshow)

 ## Design Docs